miracum/misc-dizutils/README.md

 ## db_connection

 The function `DIZutils::db_connection` provides one simple interface for connecting to various types of databases.
-It reads neccessary connection settings from the active environment (see below how to use the function `set_env_vars` to set environment variables).
+It reads necessary connection settings from the active environment (see below how to use the function `set_env_vars` to set environment variables).

 The following database types are currently supported:
 * postgres (via the R package [`RPostgres`](https://CRAN.R-project.org/package=RPostgres))